 Here’s something a little less heavy, but still very versatile.
 The Fulltone OCB (Obsessive Compulsive Drive) is widely hailed as one of the best pedals to buy if you’re looking for something really professional grade.

-- As said, the controls are very simple.
+As said, the controls are very simple.
 You have your volume, drive and tone, and a switch which toggles from “Low Peak” to “High Peak”.
-This basically means you can pull out very distinct tone for either soloing or playing rhythm, varying from from a Fender Tweed-like sound, to Marshall Plexi-like sound.
+This basically means you can pull out the very distinct tone for either soloing or playing rhythm, varying from a Fender Tweed-like sound, to Marshall Plexi-like sound.
 In essence, it just gives you two different modes to play around with, both sounding very different from each other.

-- The pedal gives you clear, uncompressed signal, and it doesn’t change the tone – it just adds volume and distortion.
+The pedal gives you clear, uncompressed signal, and it doesn’t change the tone – it just adds volume and distortion.
 It sounds very open and natural, which is a thing to appreciate if you really like to have the control over your sound.
-It’s perfect if you wanna add just little spice to your clean sound, but it also delivers some really heavy sound when used in the high peak mode.
+It’s perfect if you wanna add just a little spice to your clean sound, but it also delivers some really heavy sound when used in the high peak mode.

 Who should buy the Fulltone OCD

 We honestly got nothing but words of praise for the Fulltone OCD pedal.
 If you don’t mind giving up some extra bucks for a sweet sounding pedal which will keep you satisfied for years – go for it.
-Robin Trower from Procol Harum also approves – he’s been using it for couple of his recent tours.
+Robin Trower from Procol Harum also approves – he’s been using it for a couple of his recent tours.